 Granite Transformations is a global, full-service home and business remodeling company.
 It has production facilities in the United States and over 50 countries.

-What should you consider when choosing a contractor?
+What to consider when choosing a contractor

 How big is your project?